frankie-2nfro-com/football_match_outcome_prediction/README.md

 I guess the data to represent the team recent performance should help to improve the prediction

-Recent performance Definition: (e.g. goal diffence for latest 6 games)
+Recent performance Definition: (e.g. goal difference for latest 6 games)

 Hypothesis Testing: